Molecular gas and dust properties in $z>7$ quasar hosts: Conclusions

 \section{Conclusions}

-In this work, we present new NOEMA observations targeting CO emission lines for five $z > 7$ quasars, completing the survey of molecular gas properties for all eight known quasars at this epoch.
-These observations represent the highest redshift investigation of cold dust and gas to date in a sample of quasar host galaxies at the EoR.
-By modeling the far-IR emission with a modified black body using {\sc EoS-Dustfit}, we derive dust properties and SFR estimates for our sample.
-Although no statistically significant CO emission lines were detected in the five targets, we derive upper limits on the molecular gas mass.
-In the analysis presented above, we compare the molecular gas and dust properties of all known $z > 7$ quasars with a compilation of quasar hosts and star-forming galaxies at different redshifts.
-Our results are: \begin{itemize} \item Among the eight known quasars at $z>7$, only one object (J1007; \citealt{Feruglio23}) has a statistically significant estimate of the molecular gas mass.
-Here, we find no massive gas reservoirs ($M_{H2} < few 10^{10}$ \msun) at $z>7$. \item Combining the new observations presented in this work with measurements from the literature, we provide a new calibration to derive \mh~from \lcii~for $z\gtrsim6$ quasars. \item Quasar host galaxies at $z>7$ have already built large dust reservoirs ($M_{dust}\sim10^8$ \msun) in a relatively short time (a few hundred Myr) after the Big Bang.
-This suggests that the physical processes responsible for dust enrichment are very efficient, which may include contributions from evolved stellar populations, SN, and reprocessing within the ISM.
-The GDR estimate and upper limits for $z > 7$ quasars presented here align with the mean gas-to-dust ratio (GDR) for luminous quasars and AGN at later epochs, which is consistent with the local value (GDR=100, \citealt{DraineLi07}). \item Quasars at the EoR are hosted in galaxies undergoing intense starburst phases, with SFEs up to an order of magnitude higher than those expected for non-AGN host galaxies.
-This suggests that the emergence of a luminous quasar phase is coeval with the rapid build-up of the host galaxy. \item Semi-analytical models of quasar host galaxies from {\sc GAEA} at the EoR also support the idea that the quasar phase is triggered during periods of efficient star formation. \end{itemize}
+In this work we present new NOEMA observations targeting CO emission lines for five $z > 7$ quasars, completing the survey of molecular gas properties for all eight known quasars at this epoch.
+These observations represent the highest-redshift investigation of cold dust and gas to date in a sample of quasar host galaxies at the EoR.
+By modeling the FIR emission with a MBB using {\sc EOS-Dustfit}, we derived dust properties and SFR estimates for our sample.
+Although no statistically significant CO emission lines were detected in the five targets, we derived upper limits on the molecular gas mass.
+We compared the molecular gas and dust properties of all known $z > 7$ quasars with a compilation of quasar hosts and star-forming galaxies at different redshifts.
+Our results are: \begin{itemize} \item Among the eight known quasars at $z>7$, only one object (J1007; \citealt{Feruglio23}) has a statistically significant molecular gas mass estimate.
+We find no massive gas reservoirs ($M_{H2} <$ a few times $10^{10}$ \msun) at $z>7$. \item Combining the new observations presented in this work with measurements from the literature, we provide a new calibration to derive \mh~from \lcii~for $z\gtrsim6$ quasars. \item Quasar host galaxies at $z>7$ had already accumulated large dust reservoirs ($M_{d}\sim10^8$ \msun) in a relatively short time (a few hundred megayears) after the Big Bang.
+This suggests that the physical processes responsible for dust enrichment are very efficient and may include contributions from evolved stellar populations, SN, and reprocessing within the ISM.
+The GDR estimate and upper limits for $z > 7$ quasars presented here align with the mean GDR for luminous quasars and AGN at later epochs, which is consistent with the local value (GDR=100; \citealt{DraineLi07}). \item Quasars at the EoR are hosted in galaxies undergoing intense starburst phases, with SFEs up to an order of magnitude higher than those expected for non-AGN host galaxies.
+This suggests that the emergence of a luminous quasar phase is coeval with the rapid buildup of the host galaxy. \item Semi-analytic models of quasar host galaxies from {\sc GAEA} at the EoR also support the idea that the quasar phase is triggered during periods of efficient star formation. \end{itemize}

 \begin{appendix}